-Automation vs. Gen AI: Choosing the Right Tech for Law Firms
+Gen AI vs Automation: Choosing the Right Tech for Law Firms

+Automation vs AI is an ongoing debate recently in law firms, and the right choice isn't always clear.
 Due to their complex and detail-orientated nature, legal firms are always on the lookout for new tools to streamline operations and enhance client services.
-As technology continues to evolve, the industry is increasingly adopting automation and AI to provide this boost.
+But as technology continues to evolve, and legal firms start to adopt intelligent automation and AI to provide this streamlined service, there's some controversy over how much we can rely on these technologies and how best to utilise them.

 While automation in law firms and Gen AI for legal purposes are often mistaken for the same thing, they actually work very differently.
 Understanding their distinctions helps firms to set realistic expectations and invest in the right tools for the right tasks.